Ascochyta Leaf Blight

 Ascochyta Leaf Blight is most commonly observed when there is a rapid shift from cool, wet weather to hot, dry conditions.
 This common lawn issue typically arises sometime in late May or early June when temperatures rise quickly from 60’s and 70’s to 80’s plus.

-Problems with Ascochyta Leaf Blight are more likely to occur in lawns with short grass roots.
-Shallow roots can result from poor watering practices, mowing the lawn too short, and inadequate cultural care.
+Problems with Ascochyta Leaf Blight are more likely to occur in lawns with shallow digging grass roots.
+Short roots can result from poor watering practices, mowing the lawn too short, and inadequate cultural care.
 Typically, although not exclusively, Ascochyta is found in areas with poor sprinkler coverage or where little to no water is applied to the lawn.
 Lawns with deep-rooted grass are less susceptible to this minor lawn fungus.

 Ascochyta